Southern National Parks Travel Guide

 Bryce Canyon © Judith Duk

-Situated in southern Utah are five national parks of spectacular beauty, each with unique geological formations, cliffs and canyons of every imaginable colour, and mighty rivers.
-The most well-known parks are Bryce Canyon, with its weird orange 'hoodoo' pinnacle formations, and the magnificent lush canyons of Zion National Park.
+Situated in southern Utah are five national parks of spectacular beauty, each with unique geological formations, cliffs, rivers, and canyons of incredible colours.
+The most well-known parks are Bryce Canyon, with its weird orange 'hoodoo' pinnacle formations, and the magnificent canyons of Zion National Park.

 In the centre of Utah is the state's newest park, Capitol Reef.
 The most splendid geological feature here is the multi-layered orange, red and white cliff wall that formed a seemingly impassable rock barrier to early pioneers, stretching for hundreds of miles and known as the Waterpocket Fold.
 Lifted up by forces within the earth's crust, the peaks and pinnacles formed sandstone sections that reminded them of the white domes of capitol buildings.

 Become our Southern National Parks Travel Expert